 Dumping rubbish in alleys

 Rubbish left and fly-tipped in alley ways is causing extra demand on our teams at the moment, as well as putting them and local people at risk, so please do not leave rubbish in your alley.
-Please keep it on your own property until the tip has reopened or the bulky collection service has started again

 Private waste collectors